sifive/freedom-e-sdk/bsp/sifive-hifive1-revb/README.md

 HiFive1 Rev B is a low-cost, Arduino-compatible development board featuring the Freedom E310.
 It’s the best way to start prototyping and developing your RISC‑V applications.

-This target is ideal for getting familiarize with RISC-V ISA instructions set and freedom-metal libraries.
+This target is ideal for getting familiar with the RISC-V ISA instruction set and the freedom-metal libraries.
 It supports:

 - 1 hart with RV32IMAC core
 - 4 hardware breakpoints